Only when one became a teacher did one realize how much—or how little—they truly knew.

 “I dunno.
 I never knew their real names.
 They only went by the names of the masks they wore.”

-Kanan’s mouth has gone dry, but his throat feels too tight to allow a single drop of liquid to pass.
-He finally manages to rasp, “What happened at these houses, Ezra?
+Kanan’s mouth had gone dry, but his throat was too tight to allow a single drop of liquid to pass.
+Finally he managed to rasp, “What happened at these houses, Ezra?
 What did you do?”

-Kanan can hear his own heart pounding in his ears.
-A powerful wave of shock, anger, and disgust rolls through him.
+Kanan became aware of his pulse pounding in his ears.
+A powerful wave of shock, anger, and disgust rolled through him.
 “Did they touch you?”

-Kanan stares at the side of Ezra’s face.
-The breeze picks up again, tousling his hair.
+Kanan stared at the side of Ezra’s face.
+The breeze picked up again, tousling his hair.

 “They always gave me more if they touched me.
 They were fair, at least.
 Nice to me.
-Told me I was… that I had pretty eyes.”
-He smiles and looks up at Kanan.
+Told me I was—that I had pretty eyes.”
+He smiled and looked up at Kanan.

 “It was nice to be complimented for once.
 I was so used to people yelling at me and calling me ugly names.”

-There is nothing Kanan can say.
-Nothing can even come close.
+There was nothing Kanan could say.
+Nothing could even come close.

-Kanan forces his throat to work.
+Kanan forced his tongue to work.
 “No. No, I don’t think I have.”

-Ezra nods and looks down into his cup, tilts it back and forth to roll the contents around the bottom.
-Kanan notices his nails are chewed down to the quick.
-How has he never noticed that Ezra’s nails are chewed to the quick, or that his knuckles are so large compared to his slim fingers, as if they have been repeatedly busted and cracked?
-And how has he never noticed the way Ezra rubs his lips when he’s anxious or upset?
-How has he missed all the signs that point to… to him being…
+Ezra nodded and looked down into his cup, tilted it back and forth to roll the contents around the bottom.
+Kanan noticed his nails were chewed down to the quick.
+How had he never noticed that Ezra’s nails were chewed to the quick, or that his knuckles were so large compared to his slim fingers, as if they had been repeatedly busted and cracked?
+And how had he never noticed the way Ezra rubbed his lips when he was anxious or upset?
+How had he missed all the signs that pointed to—to him being—

 “The only bad thing was sometimes they would wash me.”

-Suddenly Kanan’s eyes are burning.
-He shuts them and presses his tightly clenched fist to his mouth.
+Suddenly Kanan’s eyes were burning.
+He shut them and pressed his tightly-clenched fist to his mouth.

-Kanan opens his eyes and stares into the sunset.
-Tears glisten, threatening to spill.
+Cracking open his eyes, Kanan stared into the sunset.
+Tears glistened, threatening to spill.

-Ezra scratches his cup with a blunt thumbnail.
+Ezra scratched his cup with a blunt thumbnail.
 “Don’t tell the others, okay?
 I don’t want ’em to get freaked out.”

 Like I’m not?
-Kanan thinks almost hysterically.
-But all he says is “Okay.”
+Kanan thought almost hysterically.
+But all he said was, “Okay.”

-Silence falls.
-A bird soars overhead, squawking and shrilling.
-Ezra carefully folds his empty cracker packet and puts it in his pocket, even though the wrapper is entirely biodegradable and safe to be discarded anywhere.
+Silence fell.
+A bird soared overhead, squawking and shrilling.
+Ezra carefully folded his empty cracker packet and put it in his pocket, even though the wrapper was entirely biodegradable and safe to be discarded anywhere.

-Probably a habit he picked up on the streets, Kanan thinks.
+Probably a habit he picked up on the streets, Kanan thought.
 Waste nothing.
 Leave no trace.
 He’s more of a specter than any of us.

 Hold me.
 Please.

-Kanan’s first instinct is to recoil—don’t touch him, he’s been hurt, he’s damaged, be careful, stay back, you can’t help him—but he finds his arm automatically wrapping around Ezra’s shoulders, obeying the request he heard in his head.
-He feels Ezra’s small body relax beneath his hand, smells the odor of his clothes and sweat and unwashed hair.
+Kanan’s first instinct was to recoil—don’t touch him, he’s been hurt, he’s damaged, be careful, stay back, you can’t help him—but he found his arm automatically wrapping around Ezra’s shoulders, obeying the request he heard in his head.
+He felt Ezra’s small body relax beneath his hand, smelled the odor of his clothes and sweat and unwashed hair.

-“I’d like to have a rich-people bath again someday,” he sighs.
-“But without… y’know.
+“I’d like to have a rich-people bath again someday,” he sighed.
+“But without, y’know.
 Them.
 Without having to do anything to earn it.
 That’d be nice.”

-Kanan is disciplined enough to keep his thoughts above the water, locked onto Ezra’s sweet, wholesome face.
-Because as long as he’s focused on Ezra’s sweet, wholesome face, he isn’t thinking about a stranger’s hand between Ezra’s thighs, fondling his hairless eight-year-old genitals and pretending to be sorry because they weren’t really sorry, it wasn’t an accident, they were perverts and liars, they were predators, monsters.
-They touched Ezra and were conditioning him before he even knew the word for what they were doing to him—molesting him, Kanan’s mind hisses, they molested him—and somewhere out there those holos are likely still circulating, recordings of tiny little Ezra Bridger, naked and confused, betrayed by the adults who should have been protecting him.
-Kanan wants to find them all and kill them.
+Kanan was disciplined enough to keep his thoughts above the water, locked onto Ezra’s sweet, wholesome face.
+Because as long as he was focused on Ezra’s sweet, wholesome face, he wasn’t thinking about a stranger’s hand between Ezra’s thighs, fondling his hairless eight-year-old genitals and pretending to be sorry because they weren’t really sorry, it wasn’t an accident, they were perverts and liars, they were predators, monsters.
+They touched Ezra and were conditioning him before he’d even known the word for what they were doing to him—molesting him, Kanan’s mind hissed, they molested him—and somewhere out there, those holos were likely still circulating, recordings of tiny little Ezra Bridger, naked and confused, betrayed by the adults who should have been protecting him.
+Kanan wanted to find them all and kill them.
 Utterly destroy them.
 Choke the life from their bodies and then drag his lightsaber through their corpses, eviscerate them, spill their guts out and—

-Kanan lets go of his black thoughts with a gasp.
-His heart is pounding.
-He turns his head and presses his lips to Ezra’s hair, breathes deep, closes his eyes.
+Kanan let go of his black thoughts with a gasp.
+His heart was pounding.
+He turned his head and pressed his lips to Ezra’s hair, breathed deep, closed his eyes.

-Vengeance is not what good Jedi Masters seek.
+Vengeance was not what good Jedi Masters sought.
 Justice, yes, but not rage-driven acts of retribution.
-Good Jedi Masters don’t allow their emotions to run riot over them.
-Good Jedi Masters don’t fantasize about death and destruction, don’t want to kill for the satisfaction of it.
+Good Jedi Masters didn’t allow their emotions to run riot over them.
+Good Jedi Masters didn’t fantasize about death and destruction, didn’t want to kill for the satisfaction of it.

-But he isn’t really a Jedi Master, is he?
+But he wasn’t really a Jedi Master, was he?
 No. Not Kanan Jarrus.
 Not at all.